Rubick-fafafa/SiameseFC/README.md

 # Result

 C++ implementation is not as fast as I predict.
+SiameseFC is unable to track online.
 About 2.3 fps on Macbook Pro 2017.

 # Reference
 https://github.com/torrvision/siamfc-tf